 Throughout the years, I’ve found other ways to enjoy fresh tomatoes: diced for salsas and pico de gallo, (sun)dried in the oven and tossed with pasta; even roasted and blended for soups and sauces.

 The Best Damn Tomato Pie You'll Ever Eat (Recipe)

 Recently, I remembered a recipe I tried a hundred years ago (OK more like 15) for tomato pie and thought to myself, ‘Self--you really need to make that tomato pie again, it was like the best damn tomato pie you ever ate’.
 Made with juicy, ripe tomatoes, fresh basil and 3 different types of ooey, gooey cheeses--I have to agree with myself--this pie is pretty damn good.

 A word of warning about this pie: It’s absolutely beautiful to look at whole, but once you start slicing, it’s a big ole cheesey, tomatoey mess.
-My recipe is adapted from Paula Deen’s recipe, and her slices are picture perfect (um duh, I guess?).
-You can try to eliminate some of the moisture in the tomatoes (and ultimately the pie) by putting the sliced tomatoes in a colander and salting them slightly to allow the liquid draw out (for about an hour or so), then patting dry with a paper towel.
+To help keep your pie from falling apart, you can eliminate some of the moisture in the tomatoes before assembling your pie by putting the sliced tomatoes in a colander over a bowl, then salting them slightly on both sides to allow the liquid draw out.
+Refrigerate for about an hour or so, drain, then pat dry with a paper towel.

-For a meat free meal, serve the tomato pie with a light green salad tossed with Italian vinaigrette dressing and a nice glass of pino greesh.
+For a meat free meal, serve the tomato pie with a light salad tossed with Italian vinaigrette dressing and a nice glass of pino greesh.

 Would you do anything to tweak this tomato pie?
 I was thinking maybe giving it a Greek twist by using feta instead of moots, and dill and oregano instead of basil.
 Or adding chorizo, cheddar and onion for a Mexican flair.
 Let me know what you think in the comments below!